IPMI-ICNS-UKE/patch-performance/README.md

 # but any nn.Module-based loss is fine
 loss = nn.BCELoss()

-# Wrapping your loss.
+# Wrap your loss.
 Here, the measure parameter defines
 # the function used for evaluating the patch performance.
 # Your loss remains unaffected.
 loss = TorchPatchPerformance.track(loss, measure='binary_cross_entropy')